 4. The script went through many revisions.

-The murder-mystery aspect helped break the story, but even then, the director and Peter Lorre himself helped shape the film.
-Originally, the concept was to see the story more through Lorre’s madness, but the studio wanted a more straight-forward story.
+The murder-mystery helped shape the final story.
+Originally, the concept was to see the story more through the lens of Lorre’s madness, but the studio wanted a more straight-forward story.
 A deleted scene even had the main characters discovering the charred remains of the hand and realizing it was an imagined enemy.

 5. There were a lot of hands on deck.

-A mechanical hand was mounted on wheels and functioned like a toy train as it inched like a caterpillar, fingers hunching then flattening out.
-When the hand played the piano, it was actually pianist Ervin Nyiregyházi’s hand with the rest of him covered in velvet.
-Other times, Director Robert Florey’s hand emerged from the box to wiggle its fingers, and another hand was made from wood and wax.
+A mechanical hand was mounted on wheels and functioned like a toy train.
+The fingers would hunch and then flatten out as it inched about like a caterpillar.
+When the hand played the piano, it was actually pianist Ervin Nyiregyházi who covered the rest of his body in velvet.
+Other times, director Robert Florey’s hand emerged from the box to wiggle its fingers, and another hand was made from wood and wax.